UoB-COMSM0166/2026-group-11/README.md

 ## 3.4 Design Reflection

-The design was simple, but it matched the size of our project.
-Using p5.js meant that a repeated frame update was natural, and the `draw()` loop gave us a straightforward way to update enemies, towers, effects and game state.
+Overall, the design was simple but practical.
+Using p5.js meant that a repeated frame update was natural, so the `draw()` loop became a clear place to update enemies, towers, effects and game state.
+This matched the type of game we were building.

-The main strength of the design was that the important gameplay values were stored as data.
-This made it easier to balance towers, enemies and waves after testing.
-It also supported the requirements from Section 2, where we needed different tower roles, enemy types and difficulty pacing.
+The strongest part of the design was the data-driven structure.
+Tower statistics, enemy values, map routes and wave configurations were stored separately from most of the gameplay logic.
+This made balancing easier after testing, because we could adjust values such as **damage**, **range**, **health**, **speed** and **spawn timing** without rewriting the whole system.

+The modular file structure also helped the team work more clearly.
+For example, tower behaviour, enemy behaviour, wave control, sound and UI support were placed in different files.
+This made the project easier to understand than putting everything into one script.

-The main weakness was that `sketch.js` still handled too many responsibilities by the end of the project, especially scene control and UI interaction.
-If we continued development, we would split these parts into separate modules.
-That would make the central game loop easier to read and reduce the risk of small UI changes affecting unrelated gameplay logic.
+The main weakness was that `sketch.js` still became too large by the end of the project.
+It handled scene switching, player input, UI actions and some gameplay control at the same time.
+If we continued development, we would split scene management and UI interaction into separate modules.
+This would make the central game loop easier to read and reduce the risk of small UI changes affecting unrelated gameplay logic.

 # Implementation